antoniogiacomelli/K0BA_Lil/README.md

 * ARM GCC
 * CMSIS HAL

-The microkernel structure is achieved by each providing each Task Control Block with its own Message Queue, and, then, a client-server programming model.
+Each Task Control Block has its own Message Queue, and, then, a client-server design pattern is straightforward.
 The version available here is flat: application threads and kernel threads share the same address space, there is no memory isolation.
 Kernel calls are then simple function calls and context-switch and thread communication has minimal overhead.